fodela/Data-Structure-and-Algorithm/lessons.md

 - Even if we maintain a tail reference directly to the last node of the list, we must be able to access the node before the last node in order to remove the last node.
 - But we cannot reach the node before the tail by following next links from tail
 - If we want to support such an operation efficiently, we will need to make our list doubly linked

+### Doubly Linked List

+Each node keeps a track of the node before it using previous (prev) and the node after it using next.
+This allow